Free Shipping to US on orders $75+ Shop Now

 You can become more present, engaged, and grounded in the now by strengthening the connection between your senses and your mind.
 This will transform you from an observer into an active participant in life.

 Body awareness can bring so many benefits to our lives.
-Improved and/or well-maintained personal mental health is certainly one of the main, direct benefits, but they actually extend much further.
-Embodied living improves our quality of life and our performance in all spheres of life since it helps us find more meaning in everything we do.
+Improved or well-maintained mental health is certainly one of the main, direct benefits, but they actually extend much further.
+Embodied living improves your quality of life and your performance in all spheres of life since it helps you find more meaning in everything you do.

-If we are being present in the moment, the people around us find it easier to connect to us, and, that way, we tend to build more intimate and meaningful relationships.
-Embodied living also allows us to enjoy our hobbies more and even perform better at work without being cognitively exhausted and burnt out.
+If you are being present in the moment, the people around you find it easier to connect with you, and, this way, you tend to build more intimate and meaningful relationships.
+Embodied living also allows you to enjoy your hobbies more and even perform better at work without being cognitively exhausted and burnt out.

-What actions do we need to take to start comfortably nesting into our bodies again?
+What actions do you need to take to start comfortably nesting into your body again?
 Here are some techniques to help you get in closer contact with your body and regain consciousness in your everyday life.

 Talk to Your Body

-When we get caught up in our heads and neglect our bodies, we are treating ourselves like machines.
-If we don’t focus and use our senses, they get numb.
-If we don’t pay attention to how our body feels, we stop feeling ourselves.
+When you get caught up in your head and neglect your body, you are treating yourself like a machine.
+If you don’t focus and use your senses, they get numb.
+If you don’t pay attention to how your body feels, you stop feeling yourself.

 Consider the following questions: